Examples of Possible 2018-2019 Rotation Projects

 Eric Underbakke, Biochemistry, Biophysics and Molecular Biology

-May have rotation opportunities for Fall 2018 and Spring 2019.
-Contact him.
+• May have rotation opportunities for Fall 2018 and Spring 2019.
+Email Eric.

 Nicole Valenzuela Ecology, Evolution and Organismal Biology

-Please contact her to discuss the possibility of rotations for Fall 2018 or Spring 2019.
+• Please email Nicole to discuss the possibility of rotations for Fall 2018 or Spring 2019.

 Erik Vollbrecht Genetics, Development and Cell Biology